SeewooLi/IRTest/cran-comments.md

 0 ERRORs | 0 WARNINGs | 1 NOTEs

-* There was 1 NOTE; this is a new release.
+* This is a new release.